razan0r/Travel-App/readme.md

 # Travel App

-This is a travel planning application that allows users to input a destination and fetch relevant data using various APIs like Geonames, Weatherbit, and Pixabay.
+A travel application that integrates Geonames, Weatherbit, and Pixabay APIs.

-## Installation
+## Getting Started

-1. Clone the repo
+1. Clone the repository.
-2. Run `npm install` to install dependencies
+2. Install dependencies: `npm install`
-3. Run `npm run build-dev` to start the development server
+3. Build the project: `npm run build`
+4. Start the server: `npm start`

+## APIs Used

+- **Geonames API**: For location coordinates.
+- **Weatherbit API**: For current weather data.
+- **Pixabay API**: For images of the location.

-## Dependencies
+## License

-- Express
-- Webpack
-- Jest
-- Node-fetch
+This project is licensed under the MIT License.